itsdawei/dpvis/README.md

        poetry install
        ```
     - Although highly recommended, a virtual environment is not necessary as
-      long as you have installed a Python package manager such as
+      long as you have Python 3.8+ and a Python package manager such as
       [pip](https://pypi.org/project/pip/).
 In this case, you can install the
       library directly with:
       ```python
       pip install -e .
       ```
-      (Make sure you have Python 3.8+ installed)

 1. You can verify the installation by running one of our many demos.
     ```bash